Is Poás National Park Open?

 For years, visiting Poás Volcano has been a top highlight for many guests of Costa Rica tours by Caravan.

-Located in the second most-visited national park in Costa Rica, Poás volcano enjoyed over 250,000 visitors each year.
+Located in the second most-visited national park in Costa Rica, Poás volcano normally enjoys over 250,000 visitors each year.
 Visitors came from all over the world to marvel at the two craters of Poás volcano, which are bordered by lush tropical rainforests and rises more than 8,000 feet above sea level.

 Damaged Poás Volcano Trails